flaudem/ProjetDeepLearnig_IAS/README.md

 CSV data is simple - image ID and image width and height are included.
 There is a line in train.csv for each bounding box.
 Not all images have bounding boxes.<br>
 Most of the images in the test set are hidden.
 A small subset of test images has been included for writing code.
 More details on the data acquisition and processes are available at https://arxiv.org/abs/2005.02162
+### Understanding the data
+To further understand the task, let’s explore the wheat images and the associated bounding boxes:
+**Train images :**
+ * There is a total of 3422 unique train images
+ * There is a total of 3373 unique images with masks and some images don’t have any masks
+ * There is a total of 147793 masks
+ * Thus, on average, there are 43.8 masks per image
+ * The image with the most masks contains 116
+ * All the train images have the same size: 1024 x 1024
+ * There are 3 channels: R, G, B
+ * The train images come from 7 different sources
+ * There are some data quality issues: masks too big, or missing masks
+ * The average bounding box area is 6843, the smallest is only 2, and the largest is 529788!
+**Test images :**
+ * Only 10 images have been made public.
+ * There is a “real” test dataset that runs when you submit your inference kernel.
+ * The test dataset has been collected from different sources than the train.
+This is an important aspect of the competition for sure.
+ * There are few images in the test dataset that aren’t 1024 x 1024.

 ## Metrics